 What to do with your Household Hazardous Waste?

-For household hazardous waste items (unbroken CFL light bulbs, paint cans, pesticides, pool chemicals, etc.) residents are encouraged to items to the Miami-Dade County Home Chemical Collection Centers at the following addresses:
+For household hazardous waste items (unbroken CFL light bulbs, paint cans, pesticides, pool chemicals, etc.) residents are encouraged to items to the Miami-Dade County Home Chemical Collection Centers at one of the following locations:

 The hours of operations for both locations are Wednesday-Sunday from 9am-5pm.

-Mark Your Calendars for the 2019 Household Hazardous Waste Collection Events (Please Note: Dates and Times are subject to change)
+Mark Your Calendars for the 2019 Household Hazardous Waste Collection Event (Please Note: Dates and Times are subject to change)

 Please note: Items will not be accepted before 9 am or after 12 pm the day of the event.